ricardotgi88/ng-shopping-cart-app/README.md

 ### 4. CSS Theming
 - The application is using the bootstrap classes, however they are not being applied.
     * Configure the application to use the bootstrap CSS.
+- There is a prototipe in the root of the project.
+The application should be styled as in the image, using boostrap classes or css created by you.

 ### 5. [BONUS] Unit tests
 - The application has some unit tests to help you checkout if everything is working correctly.
 There are also unit tests which are broken